loomchild/segment/README.md

 Segment library is available on [Maven central](http://search.maven.org/#search|ga|1|net.loomchild.segment).
 See [pom.xml](segment/pom.xml) for details.

+## Development

+In order to compile the project clone the repository and run Maven in both segment and segment-ui subdirectiories:

+    mvn clean install

+This will generate the binary ZIP version in segment-ui/target/.

 ## Running

 To run the program bin/segment script is used.